-This is where you’ll find the highest level of performance (in most cases), and these boots are really ideal for anyone playing at a competitive level.
+This is where you’ll find the highest level of performance, and boots that are ideal for anyone playing at a competitive level.

 Why?
-Because these younger players have an annoying tendency to grow out of things, so you’ll just end up replacing any new boots in a few months anyway.
+Because these younger players have an annoying tendency to grow out of things, so you’ll just end up replacing new boots in a few months anyway.

 If you have the resources to spend big on premium, elite-level kids’ football boots, then by all means go for it - you can always use FOOTY.COM to make sure you at least save some money.

 The majority of parents are much better off going for something cheaper, because forking out for top tier boots won’t suddenly turn them into Kylian Mbappé.